Jennifer03333333332/Soft-Rendering-Toolsets/Assignments/Scotty3D/docs/meshedit/bevel.md

 From here, you will need to compute new coordinates for vertex `i`, which can be accessed from `new_halfedges[i]->vertex()->pos`.
 As a "dummy" example (i.e., this is NOT what you should actually do!!) this code will set the position of the new vertex to the average of the vertices above:

-    new_halfedges[i].vertex()->pos = ( pa + pb + pc ) / 3.; // replace with something that actually makes sense!
+    new_halfedges[i]->vertex()->pos = ( pa + pb + pc ) / 3.; // replace with something that actually makes sense!

 The only question remaining is: where _should_ you put the beveled vertex? **We will leave this decision up to you.** This question is one where you will have to think a little bit about what a good design would be.
 Questions to ask yourself:

 *   How do I compute a point that is inset from the original geometry?
 *   For faces, how do I shift the geometry in the normal direction?
-(You may wish to try the method `Face::normal()` here or think of another way to compute the face's normal.)
+You may wish to try the method `Face::normal()` here or think of another way to compute the face's normal.
+(What directions would make sense for a vertex to be shifted when we move our mouse up and down?)
 *   Similarly, how should we compute the tangent vector which we must inset in the direction of?
-(What directions would make sense for a vertex to be shifted?)
+(What directions would make sense for a vertex to be shifted when we move our mouse left and right?)
 *   What should I do as the offset geometry starts to look degenerate, e.g., shrinks to a point, or goes outside some reasonable bounds?
 *   What should I do when the geometry is nonplanar?
 *   Etc.